chris01b/loopreturns-bypass/README.md

 1. Install [Tampermonkey](https://www.tampermonkey.net/) in your browser.
 2. Paste [this code](https://github.com/chris01b/loopreturns-bypass/blob/main/loopreturns-bypass.js) into a new Tampermonkey userscript, save it, then enable it.
 3. Navigate to any Loop Returns store portal (i.e. [returns.aviatornation.com](https://returns.aviatornation.com/)) to see the effects.

+Note: This proof of concept code served as a demonstration tool during the vulnerability assessment and is no longer functional due to the implemented fixes.